chrisanag1985/fetch_mandiant_threatintel/README.md

 # Fetch Mandiant Threat Intel

-Python Script that download Mandiant Threat Intel to JSON file for offline consumption.
+Python Script that downloads Mandiant Threat Intel to JSON file for offline consumption.

-It can also adds an additional field to be ready for Splunk consumption
+It can also adds an additional field to be ready for Splunk consumption.

 ## Dependencies